DataDog/integrations-extras/logzio/README.md

 ### Installation

-_To import alerts into Datadog, you need to take the following steps:_
+Import your alerts into Datadog with the following steps:

-1. Use a Datadog API key to create a new alert endpoint in Logz.io.
+1. Use a [Datadog API key][6] to create a new alert endpoint in Logz.io.
 2. Create a new alert in Logz.io for a specific query.

 For a more detailed setup description, see [the logz.io dedicated datadog documentation][3].